pRain1337/Hermes/README.md

 ### Reading Credential Guard protected memory
 _LsaIso.exe_ is the credential guard protected version of _Lsass.exe_ which stores and protects credentials.
-Normal toolkits (as example cheat engine) are unable to read the virtual memory of _LsaIso.exe_ as the windows hypervisor is blocking their access, hermes fully bypasses this protection as it is not running under the hypervisor.
+Normal toolkits (for example cheat engine) are unable to read the virtual memory of _LsaIso.exe_ as the windows hypervisor is blocking their access, Hermes fully bypasses this protection as it is not running under the hypervisor.

-The following video shows hermes reading LsaIso.exe memory:
+The following video shows Hermes reading LsaIso.exe memory:

 https://github.com/pRain1337/Hermes/assets/26672236/23bac20d-eb8a-49c0-b46a-753e42b08bf0